arnaudrenaud/compeng-articles-cheatsheets-courses/articles/handle-errors-exceptions/README.md

 In case of an error occuring outside a user request (for example a script failing at server startup):

-- Is it an error or an exception?
+⚙️ _Is it an error or an exception?_

 An error (it must _not_ be caught).

-- Should I output the error to logs?
+📝 _Should I output the error to logs?_

 Absolutely, it’s a failure that needs to be fixed.

 You have nothing to do in this case.
 By default, it will crash the server and output the error.